 Postsecondary readiness testing is recommended for identified high school students.
-These courses are aligned to the Postsecondary Readiness Competencies, and when combined, will fulfill core English or mathematics subject area credit.
-Upon completion of the postsecondary readiness courses, students will may be required to retake the Postsecondary Education Readiness Test (PERT).
-Students have to have PERT before MAT 1033.
+These course are aligned to the Postsecondary Readiness Competencies, and when combined, will fulfill core English or mathematics subject area credit.
+Upon completion of the postsecondary readiness course, students may be required to retake the Postsecondary Education Readiness Test (PERT).
+Student have to have PERT before MAT 1033.

-First Semester Second Semester Total Credits Earned 1212300 Discrete Math Honors MAT 1033 Intermediate Algebra (Dual enrollment- 3 college elective 1 high school mathematics credit + 3 college elective credits credits) 1200710 Mathematics for College Algebra (1 high n school math credit) 1 high school mathematics credit 1001405 English IV Florida College Prep (1 high school English credit) 1 high school English credit
+First Semester Second Semester Total Credits Earned 1212300 Discrete Math Honors MAT 1033 Intermediate Algebra (Dual Enrollment- 3 college elective 1 high school mathematics credit + 3 college elective credits) 120710 Mathematics for College Algeb ra (high school math credit) 1 high school mathematics credit 1001405 English IV Florida College Prep (1 high school English credit) 1 high school English credit

-Note: The high school courses listed in the chart are academic/core credit courses.
+Note: The high school course listed in the chart are academic/core credit courses.
 These courses may be awarded academic/core credit for graduation.

-ACADEMIC DUAL ENROLLMENT ADVISEMENT
+ACADEMIC DUAL EROLLMENT ADVISEMENT

 - If a student is starting DE in the summer, they must only take one class. - If a student is starting DE in the fall, they may take up to 6 hours.
-If successful, the student may take up to 9 hours in the spring semester. - If a student earns a "D or F" in a DE class, but still maintains minimum GPA (see below), the student must retake the course with the failing grade before enrolling in future DE courses.

-- If LSSC GPA is less than a 2.0 or high school GPA is less than a 3.0, then the student loses the DE option. - A student may not drop a DE class without express permission from school officials.
-A parent must have a conference with administration AND provide a written request indicating extenuating circumstances in order to get permission to DROP. - Parents/students should be made aware of how dropping/failing a course affects their completion rate and therefore future financial aid and college acceptance.
+If successful, the student may take up to 9 hours in the spring semester. - If a student earns a "D or F" in a DE class, but still maintains minimum GPA (see below), the student must retake the course with the failing grade before enrolling in future DE courses. - If LSSC GPA is less than a 2.0 or high school GPA is less than a 3.0, then the student loses the DE option. - Parents/students should be made aware of how dropping/failing a course affects their completion rate and therefore future financial aid and college acceptance.

-ADVANCED PLACEMENT / ADVANCED INTERNATIONAL CERTIFICATE OF EDUCATION ADVISEMENT
+ADVANCED PLACEMENT/ADVANCED INTERNATIONAL CERTIFICATE OF EDUCATION ADVISEMENT

 - All students enrolled in an AICE/AP course must sign a contract within the Drop/Add period (See Appendix 19).
-Students are not allowed to drop after first ten days. - If a student requests to take more than 3 AICE/AP/DE courses, he/she must gain approval from school counselor and meet all requirements (attendance, current GPA, teacher recommendations, student, and parent signature). - Students participating in a virtual/blended AP course must stay on pace with the online work. - Any student wishing to Drop after the DROP/ADD period (10 days) must have parent submit a written request to administration indicating extenuating circumstances AND have a parent conference.
-If Administration approves the drop, the document must be signed by all parties and placed in the student's cum, and the district notified. - Parents will be responsible for test fees if the student drops after the order is placed and/or does not show up to test. - If a student withdraws from the course or does not sit for the exam the student loses the weighted GPA. - If a student is failing an AICE/AP course at the end of the nine weeks/semester, a parent/student/teacher conference is needed. - Students will may be provided with an opportunity to take a CLEP test in order to earn college credit for certain AP/AICE courses if they score a 2 on the AP Exam and maintained a "C" or better average in the course.
+Student are not allowed to drop after first ten days. - Students participating in a virtual/blended AP course must stay on pace with the online work. - Any students wishing to Drop after the DROP/ADD period (10 days) must have a parent submit a written request to administration indicating extenuating circumstances AND have a parent conference.
+If Administration approves the drop, the document must be signed by all parties and placed in the student's cum, and the district notified. - Parents will be responsible for test fees if the student drops after the order is placed and/or does not show up to test. - If a student withdraws from the course or does not sit for the exam the student loses the weighted GPA. - If a student is failing an AICE/AP course at the end of the nine weeks/semester, a parent/student/teacher conference is needed. - Students may be provided with an opportunity to take a CLEP test in order to earn college credit for certain AP/AICE course if they score a 2 on the AP Exam and maintained a "C" or better average in the course.